 Make to Innovate is a project-based learning environment that students can use to learn new skills.
 These skills include engineering skills, but also “soft” skills such as leadership, teamwork, communications, and ethics.
 The success of Make to Innovate is in the projects that we do.
 To facilitate this, Make to Innovate has a Request For Projects (RFP) that parties may use to request a project.
-Requests are reviewed by the Make to Innovate administration team before each semester.
+Requests are reviewed by the Make to Innovate administration team which looks at how well the requests fit our mission and the resources we have.
 Requesters may be from faculty, staff or students that are employed by or attending classes at Iowa State University.
 In addition, companies that have collaborated or has a working relationship with Make to Innovate may also request projects as well.
-Currently, these companies are Boeing and Rockwell Collins.
+Currently, these companies are Boeing and Collins Aerospace.
 If you would like your company added to this list, please contact Matthew Nelson.

 In this section, we have included some additional information and helpful hints to help you write a successful RFP.
 One of the key things that we will look for is what is the project’s goals and what they would like to do.
+Your project should have around 3 major goals you would like to see the project achieve.
 Ideal projects that we are looking for should meet the following criteria:

 - Specific problem statement and specific goals

 - Measurable goals and easy to measure progress

 - Achievable goals, tasks, and solutions to the problem(s)

 - Realistic goals and tasks within the limitations of an academic setting